 More Instant Pot Chicken Recipes

 Need more inspiration for planning meals that your family will love?
 Sign up for my FREE Meal Plans and each week you will get a meal plan with a shopping list.

 If you tried this recipe for Instant Pot Chicken Chili, I would love for you to leave a comment and review below.

 - ½ cup light lager beer or additional stock

 - 2 (15 oz) cans pinto beans rinsed and drained

 - 1 tablespoon minced garlic

-Once cooking time has stopped, let pressure release naturally for at least 25 minutes before manually releasing pressure.
+- Once the cooking time has elapsed, let the pressure release naturally for at least 15 minutes.